ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 To better analyze this incident it is crucial to correlate the data with other sources.
 For this we want to feed the logs into our SIEM, QRadar.

-As you by now know, due to the missing integration of various security tool with each other, as a security operator in charge of the IDS we would now have to manually contanct another team or forward our logs via e-mail.
+As you know by now, due to the missing integration of various security tool with each other, as a security operator in charge of the IDS we would now have to manually contact another team or forward our logs via e-mail.
 Or upload them to a FTP server, carry them over on USB stick or worse.
 Luckily as shown in the last exercises already we can use Ansible to just configure Snort and Qradar.

 In your VS Code online editor, create a playbook called `incident_snort_log.yml` like the following: